Double Jeopardy: Your Constitutional Right Not to Be Tried Twice For the Same Alleged Crime

 The O.J.
 Simpson Case Example

 Double jeopardy also doesn’t apply when a person faces both criminal prosecution and a civil suit for the same actions.
 A prime example is the O.J.
-Simpson cases back in the 1990s.
+Simpson case back in the 1990s.
 In his criminal trial, the jury acquitted him of murdering his former wife and her friend.
-When the two alleged victims’ families subsequently sued Simpson civilly for causing the wrongful deaths of their loved ones, that jury found Simpson responsible for their deaths and ordered him to pay the families $33.5 million dollars.
+When the two alleged victims’ families subsequently sued Simpson civilly for causing the wrongful deaths of their loved ones, that jury found Simpson responsible for their deaths and ordered him to pay the families 33.5 million dollars.

 Lesser Included Offenses

-Still another example of when double jeopardy doesn’t apply is that of lesser included offenses.
+Still, another example of when double jeopardy doesn’t apply is that of lesser included offenses.
 This legal term of art refers to these facts:

-• Every crime contains its own elements
+- Every crime contains its elements

-• You cannot commit a “greater” crime without also committing a “lesser” crime necessary to and part it
+- You cannot commit a “greater” crime without also committing a “lesser” crime necessary to and part it

 For instance, suppose your state prosecutes you for burglary.
 Its three elements are:

-1. Unauthorized entry
+- Unauthorized entry

-2. Into a building
+- Into a building

-3. With the intent to commit a crime
+- With the intent to commit a crime

 If the jury acquits you of burglary, the state can still prosecute you for trespass, the elements for which are:

-1. Entering someone’s property
+- Entering someone’s property

-2. Without their consent
+- Without their consent

 This makes trespass a lesser included offense of burglary.